l-Shane-l/hgit/README.md

 ## Notes while building

+### Init

+- This was pretty standard, one thing to note was createDirectoryIfMissing which is a really useful function.

-### Stage 1
+### CatFile

 - Using lazy byte string might give better performance for larger files, however using it hear results ina file handle error.
 - I used deepseq to make it eagerly evaluate as a quick fix but this probably destroys any value in using Lazy ByteString over ByteString.

 - I tried to use Monads to make the operations safe especially around the files not being present.

 - I also tried to implement this as a library but it was easier in the end to just put all the files into app

+### HashObject

+- This one was surprising quick to implement mostly due to the SHA library

+- For this task I refactored the code and created a Utils.hs file for common functions that really helped.

+- I think this task might have been quick due to how I structured the code in previous tasks